collaborativeinternet/collaborativeinternet.github.io/index.md

 ## BUILD THE COLLABORATIVE INTERNET
 Feel compelled to build the tools for a better society?
-Find "your people" hacking the future at our weekly digital unconference.
+Find "your people" hacking the future at our bi-weekly digital unconference.

 To learn a bit more about what we are up to, you can check out previous meetup materials in the [Archives](http://collaborativeinter.net/wiki/archives.html) or look at this [Rough Summary](http://collaborativeinter.net/wiki/RoughSummary.html) from one of our early discussions.